 Many type 2 diabetics are also toxic with iron, manganese, lead, cadmium, mercury and other heavy metals.
 Many need more bioavailable chromium, zinc and manganese.
 For much more on this topic, read Diabetes on this website.
 Several other articles on this website discuss Carbohydrates, Fruit-eating, Fructose, and Sugar.

-If the thyroid gland is present in the body and has not been irradiated to destroy it, I find that thyroid replacement hormones, even natural thyroid hormones, are usually not needed.
+If the thyroid gland is present in the body and has not been irradiated to destroy it, we find that thyroid replacement hormones, even natural thyroid hormones, are usually not needed.
 In fact, they get in the way of overall healing and literally stop healing at deeper levels at a certain point.
-Doctors will say that one must stay on the thyroid hormones for life.
-However, most people who follow a nutritional balancing program can stop their synthetic and/or natural thyroid hormones, and they do just fine without them.

 In most cases, natural or synthetic thyroid hormone replacement simply masks deeper imbalances.
 These are, in almost all cases, iodine deficiency, and toxicity with copper, mercury, fluoride, bromides, and chlorides from the environment.
 Other possible causes for low thyroid can be selenium and zinc deficiencies, and more subtle imbalances such as an imbalanced oxidation rate, pituitary tumors, and even muscle tension in the neck area or chiropractic problems in this area of the body.

 Another cause of thyroid problems is a compensation for adrenal gland weakness.
 Exhaustion of the sympathetic or fight-or-flight nervous system also contributes to thyroid imbalance.